by Louise Johns-Shepherd

 At the CLPE we work to make sure that teachers have all the knowledge and understanding they need to support children to become lifelong readers and writers - we believe that this begins with making sure children have access to great books.
 So we do everything we can to make sure that teachers in primary schools see the best books and understand how to use them to support children's journey to literacy.

-Each year at CLPE we work face to face with more than 2000 teachers from across the country and many thousands more use our online resources.
+Each year at CLPE we work face to face with thousands of teachers from across the country and many thousands more use our online teaching resources.
 So what are the kind of things we say to teachers about choosing and using literature to use with the children in their classes?

 Well the first thing (and we aren't by any means the only people to say this) is that teachers need to be readers themselves.
 In order to recommend appropriate books to children, to extend and develop their reading and continue to feed their interests, people working in schools need to have an extensive knowledge of the full range of children's literature available.
 Then they can build a collection of books from a wide and diverse range of authors, illustrators, genres and forms and support children's reading enjoyment by being able to recommend, capture interests and passions and take children on a journey from learning to read to accessing a wide breadth of literature and also reading for information.

 Having books which really lend themselves to being read aloud is so important.
 In fact, it is probably the most important thing a teacher can do.
 Reading a book aloud creates a fantastic shared experience, giving children access to texts that they may not be able to read themselves and introducing them to new authors, adventures and worlds.